feduxorg-attic/the_array_comparator/README.md

 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/maxmeyer/the_array_comparator)
 [![Build Status](https://travis-ci.org/maxmeyer/the_array_comparator.png?branch=master)](https://travis-ci.org/maxmeyer/the_array_comparator)

 Can be used to compare to arrays with a consistent api.
+It also supports caching of previous comparism runs to reduce the amount of time for each subsequent run - if no further check was added.

 ## Installation